 Sequence Sovereigns

 The sovereigns were first assumed to be the ultimate form of the Sequence of History: immense collective intelligences operated by a transbiological network built from the organic substance of absorbed civilisations.
 In truth, the sovereigns are both less and more than hiveminds.
 They are individualities, born out of the incredibly complex thoughts of the civilisations nurtured and swallowed by the Sequence.
 They are individual consciousness, hijacking the transbiological frame harvested from untold billions of sophonts to become their own thing.
 In a sense, the sovereigns can be considered as the pinnacle of the Sequence and its greatest failure.
-The pinnacle, because they are true rulers, almost all-powerful sophonts created from the remains of lesser, weaker ecosystems.
+The pinnacle because they are true rulers, almost all-powerful sophonts created from the remains of lesser, weaker ecosystems.
 And the failure because instead of achieving the Sequence’s dream of forceful but harmonious unification, they took the power of the empire and ran with it, carving entire solar systems of biological matter to their liking — to their intent.
 They are a hierarchy made visible at the scale of stars.
 The end point of the Sequence.
 The last monarchs of an already dead kingdom.

-Five Sovereigns are identified by the temples.
+The temples identify five Sovereigns.
 Their names and symbols change, but their identities remain.

-• The Avid Watcher, sometimes referred to as the Uncautious Observer, is a very old sovereign, possibly the first one, built from the matter of seven sapient species absorbed by the Sequence one million years ago.
+- The Avid Watcher, sometimes referred to as the Incautious Observer, is an ancient sovereign, possibly the first one, built from the matter of seven sapient species absorbed by the Sequence one million years ago.
 Their appearance is unclear, albeit the carvings regularly praise their “strange scent, like honey pouring from stars.”
 Little is known about them, aside from the fact that they now exist dormant in the secluded parts of the galactic halo.
 Several millions years ago, the Avid Watcher sought to see glimpses of the future through an artificial wormhole that required the destruction of several hundred stars to construct.
-It is unknown what they saw, but as soon as they managed to peer into the future, they destroyed their wormhole and went into a state of stunned hibernation — the remnants of their observation device now form a 100 lightyear bubble of empty void, in the middle of the Perseus arm.
+It is unknown what they saw, but as soon as they managed to peer into this future, they destroyed their wormhole and went into a state of stunned hibernation — the remnants of their observation device now form a 100 lightyear bubble of empty void, in the middle of the Perseus arm.
 A fringe theory posits that what the Avid Watcher saw was nothing other than us — humankind, frail and young, but with the possibility to travel between the stars in the blink of an eye.

-• The Old Seeker was once a powerful Sovereign, described as a “continent of knowledge, the scent of blood sprayed on warm dust, hills of bone and books”, possibly a warden of the knowledge of civilisations past.
+- The Old Seeker was once a powerful Sovereign, described as a “continent of knowledge, the scent of blood sprayed on warm dust, hills of bone and books”, possibly a warden of the knowledge of civilisations past.
 Little is known about this Sovereign, as they are currently dead — as much as a Sequencer can be.
-Their location has been pinpointed to a rogue body in the Norma Arm — in effect, a planet-sized skeleton, a perfect sphere of empty bone, except for an opening near the equator, three thousand kilometers in diameter, through which something went in and killed the Sequencer.
+Their location has been pinpointed to a rogue body in the Norma Arm — in effect, a planet-sized skeleton, a perfect sphere of empty bone, except for an opening near the equator, thirty kilometres in diameter, through which something went in and killed the Sequencer.
 Analysis of the crater suggests that several civilisations lived and died in the opening across at least two million years, as the decaying body of the sophont was still emitting residual heat.

 The temples also refer to two other figures as “Outsiders”.
 We can only suppose that these sophonts were as powerful as the Sovereigns, albeit they did not hail from the Sequence.